taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 - CHAR column length is fixed to the length that is declared while creating table.
 The length value ranges from 1 and 255
 - When CHAR values are stored then they are right padded using spaces to specific length.
 Trailing spaces are removed when CHAR values are retrieved.

+Other Answer

+- CHAR and VARCHAR have differed in storage and retrieval.
+- CHAR column length is fixed, while VARCHAR length is variable.
+- The maximum no. of character CHAR data types can hold is 255 characters, while VARCHAR can hold up to 4000 characters.
+- CHAR is 50% faster than VARCHAR.
+- CHAR uses static memory allocation, while VARCHAR uses dynamic memory allocation.

 ### Q: What is the difference between BLOB AND TEXT?

 A BLOB is a binary large object that can hold a variable amount of data.
 There are four types of BLOB –